ezraroi/Human-AI-Collab/output/manuscript_sections.md

 1. The "Surviving Object" (Winnicott) is a System: As we clarified, this crucial role is split:
 - The Human provides the psychic survival (you endure the identity-level crisis without collapsing).
 - The Journal provides the material survival (it acts as the non-retaliating witness that proves the "destructive" insight is real and has been survived).
 2. The Fate of the defensive identity ("The Engineer"): The "software engineer" identity (a long-standing adaptive structure) is not destroyed.
 It is integrated.
-It is demoted from being your Identity and promoted to being a powerful set of S\_t (Technical Tools/Scaffolding) (e.g., systems thinking, model-building) that your emerging True Self/Idiom can now use.
+It is demoted from being your Identity and promoted to being a powerful set of S\_t (Technical Tools/Scaffolding) (e.g., systems thinking, model-building) that your emerging True Self (**and its idiom**) can now use.

 ---